 Basically, you have to write every detail about everything you do, how you do it, and why you do it.
 And write it in a way the can be executed by anyone and you will get the same or similar results (while at the same time, telling the potential franchisee that results are not guaranteed!).
 When you are all done with that you then create another document that details what you cannot do.
 Remember, this is a legally binding contract between two parties.

-How do we write all of this?
+How do we write an FDA or FA?

-We learned so much by creating these documents, and going through the process to create the franchise…We were ready to SELL our Franchise! (but you don’t sell it, you offer it).
+We learned so much by creating these documents and going through the process to create the franchise…We were ready to SELL our Franchise! (but you don’t sell it, you offer it).

 But here’s the deal: when you create and offer a franchise, you are not just signing a contract, you are birthing a baby.
 You’re offering your DNA to another human, and you will be responsible for guiding them and nurturing them throughout the life cycle of the business.

-So let’s get really real.
+So let’s get really real, the truth about Franchising.

 The truth is, that the success of our business was not only what we did, but the way we did it.
 Yes, to an extent, these things can be taught, shared, and replicated.
 I can teach someone how to do what I do and to do it the way that I do…if that person is receptive and has the right personality.
 Some things are super simple, like answer the phone when it rings, but there will always to be some people that you can’t get to say the right thing at the right time, when they answer the phone, no amount of coaching could change that.
 Other more delicate issues, like how to not get defensive, or overbearing when something goes wrong can be harder to teach, some will never get it.

-So in case you haven’t picked up on it…I would never recommend that you turn your business into a franchise, unless you want to spend a shit ton of money and create huge headaches for yourself.
+So in case, you haven’t picked up on it…I would never recommend that you turn your business into a franchise, unless you want to spend a shit ton of money and create huge headaches for yourself.

 OK so onto…